Early Warning System for Hearings, Bills and Ordinances

 MassLandlords has developed an "early warning system" for bills, ordinances, and hearings.
 This system can alert members and staff to housing-related issues so we can provide timely testimony at hearings.
 We need your help to make the system work!

-This webinar will review Massachusetts housing policy and give a demonstration of the early warning system:
+This training reviews Massachusetts housing policy and give a demonstration of the early warning system:

 • How does an idea become law in the state or a city or town?